takuto-nakayama/malc/README.md

 ## How to Run
 ### Setup
-Setting up will be processed by the command below:
+Setting up will be processed by the command below in this repository:
 ```
-python setup.py
+pip install .
 ```

 ### Command Line & Options